 - Prostate-specific antigen (PSA) levels.
 PSA is a substance produced by the prostate gland.
 It is normal to secrete small amounts of PSA into the bloodstream.
 Larger amounts of PSA in the bloodstream usually signal that the prostate gland is enlarged, infected, or malignant.
 PSA levels are determined by a simple blood test.
 The higher the number, the more likely the patient is to have prostate cancer.

 - PSA velocity.
 Several studies indicate that when PSA levels increase sharply in the months before surgery, the cancer is likely to be aggressive.
-A significant rise is 50% within 6 months.

 The stages of prostate cancer refer to the cancer size and how far it has spread.
 The stages are: